-Q. What is the standard for determining whether a worker is an independent contractor for purposes of federal wage and hour laws and union organizing conduct?
+Q. What is the standard for whether an individual is an independent contractor under California law?

 A. On September 11, the California Assembly passed AB 5, a bill that codifies and expands the application of the strict independent contractor test (the “ABC test”) set forth in last year’s decision of the California Supreme Court in Dynamex Operations West, Inc. v.
 Superior Court of Los Angeles, 4 Cal.5th 903 (2018).
 If Governor Newsom signs the bill, as expected, it will go into effect on January 1, 2020.